gonewest818/dimmer.el/README.md

 Range is 0.0 - 1.0, and default is 0.20.
 Increase value if you
 like the other buffers to be more dim.

-* `dimmer-exclusion-regexp-list` can be used to specify buffers that should never be dimmed.
+* `dimmer-buffer-exclusion-regexps` can be used to specify buffers that should never be dimmed.
 If the buffer name matches any regexp in this list then `dimmer.el` will not dim that buffer.
-Note, this variable replaces `dimmer-exclusion-regexp` which is obsolete starting with release 0.4.0 of this package.)
+Note, this variable replaces `dimmer-exclusion-regexp` and `dimmer-exclusion-regexp-list`, which are now obsolete.

+* `dimmer-buffer-exclusion-predicates` can be used to specify buffers that should never be dimmed.
+If any predicate function in this list returns true for the buffer then `dimmer.el` will not dim that buffer.

 * `dimmer-prevent-dimming-predicates` can be used to prevent dimmer from altering the dimmed buffer list.
 This can be used to detect cases